 (a) Audit required.
-A non-Federal entity that expends $750,000 or more during the non-Federal entity's fiscal year in Federal awards must have a single or program-specific audit conducted for that year in accordance with the provisions of this part.
+A non-Federal entity that expends $1,000,000 or more during the non-Federal entity’s fiscal year in Federal awards must have a single or program-specific audit conducted for that year in accordance with the provisions of this part.

 (b) Single audit.
-A non-Federal entity that expends $750,000 or more during the non-Federal entity's fiscal year in Federal awards must have a single audit conducted in accordance with § 200.514 except when it elects to have a program-specific audit conducted in accordance with paragraph (c) of this section.
+A non-Federal entity that expends $1,000,000 or more in Federal awards during the non-Federal entity’s fiscal year must have a single audit conducted in accordance with § 200.514 except when it elects to have a program-specific audit conducted in accordance with paragraph (c) or (d) of this section.

-(c) Program-specific audit election.
-When an auditee expends Federal awards under only one Federal program (excluding R&D) and the Federal program's statutes, regulations, or the terms and conditions of the Federal award do not require a financial statement audit of the auditee, the auditee may elect to have a program-specific audit conducted in accordance with § 200.507.
-A program-specific audit may not be elected for R&D unless all of the Federal awards expended were received from the same Federal agency, or the same Federal agency and the same pass-through entity, and that Federal agency, or pass-through entity in the case of a subrecipient, approves in advance a program-specific audit.
+(c) Program-specific audit election (in general).
+A non-Federal entity may elect to have a program-specific audit conducted in accordance with § 200.507 if the following conditions are met:

+(1) The non-Federal entity expends Federal awards under only one Federal program (excluding research and development); and

+(2) The Federal program’s statutes or regulations, or terms and conditions of the Federal award, do not require a financial statement audit of the non-Federal entity.

+(d) Program-specific audit election for research and development.
+A non-Federal entity may elect to have a program-specific audit for research and development conducted in accordance with § 200.507, but only if all of the following conditions are met:

+(1) The non-Federal entity expends Federal awards only from the same Federal agency, or the same Federal agency and the same pass-through entity; and

+(2) The Federal agency, or pass-through entity in the case of a subrecipient, approves a program-specific audit in advance.

-(d) Exemption when Federal awards expended are less than $750,000.
-A non-Federal entity that expends less than $750,000 during the non-Federal entity's fiscal year in Federal awards is exempt from Federal audit requirements for that year, except as noted in § 200.503, but records must be available for review or audit by appropriate officials of the Federal agency, pass-through entity, and Government Accountability Office (GAO).
+(e) Exemption when Federal awards expended are less than $1,000,000.
+A non-Federal entity that expends less than $1,000,000 in Federal awards during its fiscal year is exempt from Federal audit requirements for that year, except as noted in § 200.503.
+However, in all instances, the records of the non-Federal entity must be available for review or audit by appropriate officials of the Federal agency, pass-through entity, and the Government Accountability Office (GAO).

-(e) Federally Funded Research and Development Centers (FFRDC).
+(f) Federally Funded Research and Development Centers (FFRDC).
 Management of an auditee that owns or operates a FFRDC may elect to treat the FFRDC as a separate entity for purposes of this part.

-(f) Subrecipients and contractors.
+(g) Subrecipients and contractors.
 An auditee may simultaneously be a recipient, a subrecipient, and a contractor.
-Federal awards expended as a recipient or a subrecipient are subject to audit under this part.
-The payments received for goods or services provided as a contractor are not Federal awards.
-Section § 200.331 sets forth the considerations in determining whether payments constitute a Federal award or a payment for goods or services provided as a contractor.
+Unless a program is exempt by Federal statute, Federal awards expended as a recipient or a subrecipient are subject to audit under this part.
+Payments received for goods or services provided as a contractor under a Federal award (see § 200.331) are not subject to audit under this part.

-(g) Compliance responsibility for contractors.
-In most cases, the auditee's compliance responsibility for contractors is only to ensure that the procurement, receipt, and payment for goods and services comply with Federal statutes, regulations, and the terms and conditions of Federal awards.
-Federal award compliance requirements normally do not pass through to contractors.
-However, the auditee is responsible for ensuring compliance for procurement transactions which are structured such that the contractor is responsible for program compliance or the contractor's records must be reviewed to determine program compliance.
-Also, when these procurement transactions relate to a major program, the scope of the audit must include determining whether these transactions are in compliance with Federal statutes, regulations, and the terms and conditions of Federal awards.
+(h) Compliance responsibility for contractors.
+In most cases, the auditee’s compliance responsibility for contractors is to ensure that the procurement, receipt, and payment for goods and services comply with Federal statutes, regulations, and the terms and conditions of a Federal award.
+Federal award compliance requirements normally do not flow down to contractors.
+However, for procurement transactions in which the contractor is made responsible for meeting program requirements, the auditee must ensure those requirements are met, including by clearly stating the contractor’s responsibilities within the contract and reviewing the contractor’s records to determine compliance.
+Also, when these procurement transactions relate to a major program, the scope of the audit must include a determination of whether these transactions comply with Federal statutes, regulations, and the terms and conditions of a Federal award.
+See also § 200.318(b).